-Chindblom, a Republican, was the representative for Illinois's 10th congressional district from 1931 to 1933.
+Chindblom was the representative for Illinois’s 10th congressional district and was a Republican.
+He served from 1931 to 1933.

 From May 1919 to Mar 1933, Chindblom missed 109 of 1,292 roll call votes, which is 8.4%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.